XanaduAI/strawberryfields/doc/introduction/graphs.rst

 on the graph which are connected if a pair of banks can perform a transfer.
 One problem a bank may look to tackle is to find suspicious payment patterns in the network.

-Take a look below to see some of the graph-based problems that photonic quantum devices can solve!
+Take a look below to see some of the graph-based problems that photonic quantum devices can help solve!

 .. customgalleryitem::
     :tooltip: Dense subgraphs